Yale College: Residential colleges

 The most distinctive feature of Yale College undergraduate life is the residential college system.
 The system was established in 1933, through a gift by Yale graduate Edward S. Harkness, who admired the college systems at Oxford University and Cambridge University.
 Each college consists of dormitory buildings surrounding an enclosed courtyard, and features a dining hall, library, and student facilities ranging from printing presses to darkrooms.
 Each is led by a Head of College, a faculty member who serves as its chief administrator, and a Dean, who oversees student academic affairs.
 University faculty and distinguished affiliates are associated with the colleges as fellows.
 Unlike their English forerunners, the colleges do not administer academic degree programs or courses of study, but they do sponsor academic seminars that fall outside the normal departmental structure of the university, and the Heads of College host lectures and teas for the colleges that attract high-profile visitors.

 Harkness' gift built and endowed eight colleges, completed from 1932 to 1934.
 Additional colleges were opened in 1935 (Timothy Dwight College), 1940 (Silliman College), 1962 (Morse College and Ezra Stiles College), and 2017 (Pauli Murray College and Benjamin Franklin College), bringing the present-day number to fourteen.
 The first ten colleges were designed in Collegiate Gothic and Georgian Revival styles; the two colleges built in the 1960s are Modernist reinventions of the college plan.
-In 2007, Yale announced the construction of two additional Collegiate Gothic residential colleges near Science Hill, which opened in 2017.
+The two most recent residential colleges, built in the Collegiate Gothic style near Science Hill, opened in 2017.